NutNut17/nut17-notes/content/minecraft/technotes/w901utilities.md

 2. Move the mcstructure files into the directory `\MyStructures\structures`.
 3. Zip the file `MyStructures` and change the extension to `.mcpack`.
 4. Make sure the addon is removed or deleted from the game.
-5. Double click the mcpack to import the structure and add the addon to the world you want to import the structure
+5. Double click the mcpack to import the structure and add the addon to the world you want to import the structure.